-The Company is engaged in providing logistic services to OEMs for transportation of finished vehicles.
+The Company is engaged in providing logistic services to Original Equipment Manufactures (OEMs) for transportation of vehicles.
 The regulations, instructions, implementation rules and in particular, the regular communication throughout the tightly controlled management process consisting of planning, controlling and monitoring collectively form the risk management system used to define, record and minimise operating, financial and strategic risks.
 Below notes explain the sources of risks in which the Company is exposed to and how it manages the risks: